Connect With Us

 • Review your loan estimate carefully and question unexpected charges

-• Consider rolling some costs into your mortgage loan balance if allowed to reduce upfront expenses.
+• Consider rolling some costs into your loan balance to reduce upfront expenses

 Rolling FHA Closing Costs Into Your Loan

-The upfront mortgage insurance premium automatically gets added to your loan amount.
-Other fees that might be rolled into the loan include origination charges, title fees, and appraisal costs.
-Your total loan amount cannot exceed the FHA loan limits for your area.
-These limits vary by county and are updated annually.
+Not every fee qualifies.
+Prepaid items like insurance and taxes typically cannot be rolled in.
+However, the upfront mortgage insurance premium automatically gets added to your loan amount.
+Other fees that might be rolled in include origination charges, title fees, and appraisal costs.
+Just keep in mind that your total loan amount cannot exceed the FHA loan limits for your area, which vary by county.

-Rolling costs into your loan means paying interest on these amounts for the life of your mortgage.
-This approach works if you have a good income but limited savings.
-However, it does increase your debt-to-income ratio, which might impact loan approval.
-Your lender will help determine which costs can be financed.
+Rolling costs into your loan means you’ll pay interest on those amounts for the life of your mortgage.
+This works if you have a good income but limited savings.
+However, it does increase your debt-to-income ratio, so talk to your lender about what can be financed.
+Always get a clear breakdown of which fees are eligible.

 Working With Your Lender Throughout the Process